trueos/trueos-docs/trueos-handbook/using.rst

    Printer Configuration

 To add a new printer, click :guilabel:`Add Printer`.
 CUPS will pause for a few seconds as it searches for available printers.
-When it is finished it will display a screen similar to :numref:`Figure %s <print5>`.
+When finished, a screen similar to :numref:`Figure %s <print5>` is shown.

 .. _print5: